 One: A Mixed Bag

-“Sure, but with my skills I can do things younger women can’t even imagine at their age,” she said with a wink and a sly smile.
+“Yeah but I can do things younger women can’t even imagine at their age,” she said with a wink and a smile.

 “The maid’s singing Johnny Cash,” he told his wife.
 “Hear her?”

 “It’s room attendant,” she said.
 “Maid is demeaning.”

 “Well THE MAID sucked my dick,” he said.
 “For fifty bucks.”

 “I’d have done it for forty.”